The Differences and Similarities of Restorative Justice and Mediation

 Mediation is a process where disputing parties use a neutral third party to facilitate a dialogue about their dispute.
 The process is usually voluntary and the parties remain in control of the outcome.
 The focus is on problem solving and the mediator assists the parties by clarifying concerns and interests, defining and framing issues, relaying information and helping the parties generate solutions.
 The goal is a “win win” and/or a negotiated agreement with which the parties can live.
 Mediation is used commonly to resolve housing and small claims disputes.

 Restorative Practices have grown from the ideas of Restorative Justice and are often used in schools to build community and create a more restorative/less punitive environment for students and teachers.
+They are also used in community organizations, faith-based groups, and even corporate settings.
+Contact us to learn more about how P2RC can help resolve conflicts in your setting.

 Next